Barton Manor: Brookfield School (1954-1962)

 In September 1953, it was said that the Crown was interested in re-acquiring Barton Manor, which was due to be sold by auction.
 At the auction, the estate was to be broken up and sold as a large number of smaller lots.

-It was reported that in February 1954, Barton Manor was sold to Mr Gerald Joynson.
+It was reported that in February 1954, Barton Manor was sold to Gerald Joynson.
 While at the time, Joynson lived on the mainland, he was formerly of the Isle of Wight and had been master of the Isle of Wight Hunt, until he stepped down in 1933.
 It was said that he was also well known for sailing in the River Hamble.

 Shortly after, Brookfield School relocated from Fairlee Road, Newport to Barton Manor.
 The boarding school was run by its Headmaster, Tony Williams who founded the school in 1953 and had around 30 boarders between the ages of 9 and 16.
 Williams, who used to be in the Royal Navy, thought that with his Naval and scholastic experience, he could create an 'unconventional' school that could be of real benefit to the country's educational system.

 However, amid some scandal, the school closed its doors in 1955.
 Despite this, there is some evidence that the manor stayed in the Williams family, as in May 1960 it was given as the address for Captain T G Williams, who may have been Tony William's younger brother.
 Captain Williams and his crew had to be rescued from his ship, 'J T & S', a 129-ton Irish Schooner which was set ablaze, following an engine-room blow-out.